-As confirmed in October this year, the firm engaged Crondall to assist with this and a short list of three providers have been identified.
+As confirmed in October this year, the firm engaged Crondall’s assistance.
+A short list of three providers has been identified.
 The company’s directors believe that this vessel selection is a crucial step in the process of finalising the basis of design for the rest of the development at Pilot.

 The commercial terms offered by the contractors will fundamentally define the capital requirements of the project.
-Orcadian added that further updates will be provided as appropriate.
+Orcadian added that further updates would be provided as appropriate.